How Often Should an Acne-prone Person Wash Their Towel?

 It is important to keep in mind that most studies looking at microbes on towels have been conducted in a hospital setting.
 Since hospitals contain a large number of patients with different severe infections, there are many different kinds of microbes in a hospital--many more than in most people's homes.
 In addition, because hospital patients are often treated with antibiotics, bacteria that have managed to survive in the hospital are more likely to be antibiotic-resistant.
 These antibiotic-resistant bacteria are dangerous because they cause infections that are difficult to treat.
 On the other hand, at home, it is rarer to find antibiotic-resistant bacteria or other microbes that can cause severe infections.
 Therefore, we must use caution and common sense when applying the results of these studies to a domestic setting.

-Expand to read the details of three studies looking at microbes on hospital towels
+Expand to read the details of four studies looking at microbes on hospital towels

 A study published in 2000 in the Journal of Clinical Microbiology looked at how long Staphylococcus, a type of bacteria responsible for staph infections, can survive in cotton towels.
 The researchers found that the bacteria can survive on the towels for 19 - 21 days.6 As we have seen, bacteria living on towels will not cause acne.
 However, if a towel containing Staphylococcus comes in contact with an open wound, such as a cut, it is possible for an infection to occur.